battery-pulse/pulse-telemetry/README.md

 You can deploy yourself using [Minio operator](https://github.com/minio/operator) or use a managed service (reccomended).

-*Only required for Delta Lake setup.*
+*Only required for Delta Lake configuration.*